DevYemi/ajala/packages/core/README.md

 ## So, why create another walkthrough library?

-Well alot of the other walkthrough library didn't allow me use a custom tooltip element, i also had a need for the walkthrough step state to change on different screen size for each step, i was able to achieve this with some tricks on those libabry but i believe this should come natively.
+Well alot of the other walkthrough library didn't allow me use a custom tooltip element, i also had a need for the walkthrough step state to change on different screen size for each step "Steps with media query", i was able to achieve this with some tricks on those libabry but i believe this should come natively.

 Lastly the transition experience between ajala steps is just alot more smoother.

+#### Actions speaks louder than words, click [here](https://stackblitz.com/edit/js-ftnhw8ce?file=index.html,style.css,index.js) for a quick demo

 <br>